 Make sure your research involves reading many peer-reviewed academic journal articles and include a range of them in your assignment reference lists.

 Your assignment reference lists need to highlight that you've researched a range of different sources (not just some books and websites; study peer-reviewed articles, reports, conference papers, newspapers etc.).

 How do I search for articles in a range of journals across a variety of subjects?

 You may use Google Scholar to broadly search for academic literature on the Internet across many disciplines and sources.

-- Do not just use Google for your academic level research.
+Do not just use Google for university, academic level research.
 You must go beyond Google and engage with the resources BU subscribes to for you to study.